Skip to main content

 If you're using cheese to flavour a dish or a sauce, try using a more strongly flavoured cheese such as mature cheddar or blue cheese because then you'll need less.

-When eating yoghurts or fromage frais, you can choose low-fat varieties.
+When eating yoghurts or fromage frais, go for lower-fat varieties.
 These products contain at least the same amount of protein, calcium and some other vitamins and minerals – such as B vitamins and magnesium – as full-fat versions.
 They just contain less fat.

 Alternatives

-When buying dairy alternatives, such as almond or soya, go for unsweetened, calcium-fortified varieties.
+When buying dairy alternatives, such as almond, soya or oat milk, go for unsweetened, calcium-fortified varieties.

 Advice for children and pregnant women